Mainakdeb/project-jurkat/README.md

 ## UMAP Projection:

+* Each point represents an input image from the hold-out dataset (containing 2503 points)
+* The color of each point corresponds to the predicted class.

+<img src="images/umap_1.png" width=400 />

 The trained model was successfully able to capture the gradual nature of the process, even though the labels were not gradual, the UMAP projection of the predictions (on a test set) highlights this outcome.

-<img src="images/umap_1.png" width=400 />